networktocode/ntc-netbox-plugin-metrics-ext/README.md

 # ntc-netbox-plugin-app-metrics

-A plugin for [NetBox](https://github.com/netbox-community/netbox) to expose additional metrics information via a new prometheus endpoint at (`/api/plugins/app-metrics/`)
+A plugin for [NetBox](https://github.com/netbox-community/netbox) to expose additional metrics information via a new Prometheus endpoint at (`/api/plugins/app-metrics/`)

-NetBox already exposed some information via a Prometheus endpoint but the information currently available are mostly at the system level and not at the application level.
+NetBox already exposes some information via a Prometheus endpoint but the information currently available are mostly at the system level and not at the application level.
 - **SYSTEM Metrics** are very useful to instrument code, track ephemeral information and get a better visibility into what is happening.
 (Example of metrics: nbr of requests, requests per second, nbr of exceptions, response time, etc ...)
-The idea is that if we have multiple NetBox instances running behind a load balancer each one will produce a different set of metrics and the monitoring system needs to collect these metrics from all running instances and aggregate them in a dashboard.
+The idea is that when multiple instances of NetBox are running behind a load balancer each one will produce a different set of metrics and the monitoring system needs to collect these metrics from all running instances and aggregate them in a dashboard.
 NetBox exposes some system metrics by default at `localhost/metrics`.
-- **APPLICATION Metrics** are at a higher level and represent information that is the same across all instances of an application running behind a load balancer. if I have 3 instances of NetBox running, there is no point to ask each of them how many Device objects I have in the database, since they will always return the same information.
+- **APPLICATION Metrics** are at a higher level and represent information that is the same across all instances of an application running behind a load balancer.
+If I have 3 instances of NetBox running, there is no point to ask each of them how many Device objects I have in the database, since they will always return the same information.
 In this case, the goal is to expose only 1 endpoint that can be served by any running instance.

 System metrics and application level metrics are complementary with each other

-Currently the plugin exposes these simple stats by default:
+Currently the plugin exposes these simple metrics by default:
-- RQ queues stats
+- RQ Queues stats
 - Reports stats
 - Models count (configurable via configuration.py)

 ## Add your own metrics

-This plugin offer some options to generate and publish your own application metrics behind the same endpoint.
+This plugin supports some options to generate and publish your own application metrics behind the same endpoint.

 ### Option 1 - Register function(s) via configuration.py.

-it's possible to create your own function to generate some metrics and register it to the plugin in the configuration.py
+It's possible to create your own function to generate some metrics and register it to the plugin in the configuration.py.
+Here is an example where the custom function are centralized in a `metrics.py` file, located next to the main `configuration.py`.

 ```python
 # metrics.py